 We continually update our best smartphone guide to reflect recent launches, recognise price changes, and here 2018's latest devices appear alongside the best of 2017.
-As always, all of these top phones have been fully reviewed by us - we don't just include stuff we think is good.
+All of these top phones have been fully reviewed by us - we don't just include stuff we think sounds good.

 Our top recommendation ... the best smartphone to buy today